Looking for the perfect dairy-free, egg-free and vegan salad dressing recipe? You've come to the right place!

 07 of 09

-After apple pie, baseball and complaining about politicians, ranch dressing is probable next on the list of the most American things ever.
-Yes, its usually milky and creamy, but that doesn't mean you can't make a decent vegan and dairy-free version at home.
+After apple pie, baseball and complaining about politicians, ranch dressing is next on the list of the most American things ever.
+Yes, its usually milky and creamy, but you can indeed make a decent vegan and dairy-free version at home.
 I strongly prefer homemade vegan ranch dressings to anything you can find at the store.
 The store-bought ones just aren't that great, in my experience.

 08 of 09